-The very moment your bankruptcy case is filed, creditors are barred from taking any collection action against you.
+The very moment your Colorado bankruptcy case is filed, creditors are barred from taking any collection action against you.
 The law is found in 11 U.S.C.
 362 of the bankruptcy code and is referred to as the automatic stay.
-This law stops creditors from foreclosing on your home, garnishing your paychecks, repossessing your car, conducting a sherrif’s sale on your property, and several other collection activitiies.
+This law stops creditors from foreclosing on your home, garnishing your paychecks, repossessing your car, conducting a Sherriff’s sale on your property, and several other collection activities.

 The law also prevents creditors from continuing to call you, write letters, file lawsuits and even report negative credit against you.

 If you are being sued by a creditor, you’re probably wondering how quickly that lawsuit can turn into collection activity.
 Usually within 3 or 4 weeks after you initially get served with the Complaint and Summons, the creditor can get a judgment.
 After that, they can use the judgment to begin aggressive collections.
 First, they will go after your wages and ask your employer to begin garnishing on their behalf.
 They can also garnish your bank accounts and conduct Sherriff sales of your personal property.

 They can also use a judgment to put a lien on your property, such as your home.
 Although many liens can be removed in bankruptcy, it is important to act quickly when filing to avoid getting a lien that may not be removable.

 Bankruptcy will stop this entire process.
 Our Boulder chapter 7 bankruptcy attorneys will often file and stop legal action from ever becoming a judgment.
 When we file your case, we will give notice to the court where you’re being sued and give notice to the creditor and their attorneys.
 This will keep one more judgment from appearing on your credit report and protect your assets.